 The final result of the project is a written document.
 The paper has a length limit of 25 double-spaced pages, inclusive of all charts, tables and references.
 You will also present the project results in class, using a maximum of five slides.
 For the class presentation the five-slide limit will be strictly enforced, to help you practice distilling results into a very brief message that can be communicated visually and in person.

 To make the project as productive as possible, we will proceed in stages.
 First, you must send to me as an email a title and brief (maximum one-paragraph) description of your chosen topic.
-You must do this by the start of class on Thursday October 5th to allow time for me to provide feedback.
+You must do this by the start of class on Thursday October 4th to allow time for me to provide feedback.
 This feedback will allow you to modify your plan as needed.
 The second stage is to submit a complete list of your references.
-This list is due in class on Thursday, November 30th).
-This is roughly three weeks before you will be scheduled to turn in the final draft.
-You must present a brief synopsis of the project in class (on either November 28th or November 30th).
-The final paper is due by 5pm on Friday December 15th).
+This list is due in class on Tuesday, November 20th).
+This is roughly one month before you must turn in your final draft.
+You must present a brief synopsis of the project in class (on either December 4th or December 6th).
+The final paper is due by 5pm on Friday December 14th).
 You must submit your final paper by email, in PDF format.

 The final course grade will be

 computed from points earned from homework assignments, examinations and a